DeKalb County Schools

 A special note for Decatur residents

 DeKalb County residents who live within the city limits of Decatur are served by the City Schools of Decatur.
-Gifted services falls under the system’s Department of Special Education.
+Gifted services falls under the system’s Department of Exceptional Education.

 Links and content on this page were last verified 8/9/2013.